Sports Therapy / Physiotherapy

 The specific treatment used will depend on the nature of your injury and your own personal history.
 Techniques commonly used are massage and soft tissue techniques, manual therapy and electrotherapy, joint mobilisation and manipulation, muscle stretching, taping and/or dry needling.

 Rehabilitation is the process to regain full function following injury and involves restoring strength, flexibility, endurance and power.
 It is achieved through various exercises and drills.
 The rehabilitation plan takes into account the fact that the objective of the patient is to return to the same activity and environment in which the injury occurred.

 Medical acupuncture is a therapeutic technique that involves inserting fine needles into certain points to encourage healing and pain relief, stimulating sensory nerves under the skin and in the muscles of the body and promoting the body's natural healing process, which can be essential in the treatment of painful musculoskeletal problems.

-Instrument assisted soft tissue mobilisation (IASTM) is performed with ergonomically designed instruments to effectively break down fascial restrictions and scar tissue.
+Graston Technique is an instrument assisted soft tissue mobilisation (IASTM) performed with ergonomically designed instruments to effectively break down fascial restrictions and scar tissue.
 The ergonomic design of these instruments provides the ability to locate restrictions and allows to treat the affected area with the appropriate amount of pressure.